Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

-Before introducing the proposed cloud-native open data platform, we will present the problem statement around the management of multiple O-RAN network instances and platforms.
-Fig.~\ref{fig:ORAN_architecture} depicts a scenario where one communications service provider (CSP) implements multiple O-RAN network instances and platforms to support its ecosystem of mobile private networks (MPNs) and neutral host networks (NHNs).
-This scenario is based on real-world implementation of networks and services and it is not a theoretical exercise.
+Fig.~\ref{fig:ORAN_architecture} depicts a real-world scenario in which a communications service provider (CSP) deploys multiple O-RAN network instances to support an ecosystem of MPNs and neutral host networks (NHNs).

-The software platform of O-RAN Vendor A in light blue has been selected to build a network system that delivers against the requirements of MPNs.
-On the other hand Vendor B in green, has been selected to build a system to deliver combined multi-operator RAN (MORAN) services in outdoor high-density demand (HDD) areas, implementing each mobile network operator (MNO) on its own dedicated virtualized network instance.
-Vendor C has been selected to build MORAN in-building coverage and capacity services, and similarly to the HDD use case, each MNO has been implemented on its own dedicated virtualized network instance.
-Other potential vendor platforms or software stacks might be chosen in the future to address the specific architectural and functional requirements dictated by new use cases.
+Vendor A has been selected to deliver the MPNs; Vendor B supports outdoor high-density demand (HDD) areas through a multi-operator RAN (MO-RAN) design; and Vendor C provides in-building MO-RAN services.
+In both MO-RAN use cases, each mobile network operator (MNO) runs on its own virtualized instance.
+These choices reflect the architectural and functional needs of specific deployments.

-There are other network components such as the IP network in dark blue, and IT \& Security in yellow (which is shared by all vendors).
+These networks rely on different vendor platforms and are deployed in various locations, such as airports, offshore windfarms, smart cities, stadiums, and hospitals.
+Each deployment varies in vendor selection, internal architecture, supported MNOs, and feature sets.
+There are other network components, such as the IP network in dark blue, and IT \& Security in yellow (which is shared by all vendors).
 Other network components are also used like routers, mobile apps, and IoT devices, each of which supports the operation of the network.

-These networks are deployed using these different vendors’ systems and support multiple MNOs, in addition to our MPNs, and they are deployed in different geographical areas like airports, offshore windfarms, stadiums, smart cities, stadiums, hospitals, etc. Each use case deployment is different in terms of the vendor that is used, the internal design inside each vendor, the supported MNOs, and the supported network features.
-This creates a versatile design of networks to comply with the customer’s needs and use case requirements

-The authors of this paper have collaborated closely to tackle the unique challenges that arise in the development cycle of AI/ML models within these O-RAN ecosystems.
-So far, we have noticed a significant gap: \textit{there is a lack of a supportive platform for conducting data management and analytical processes across multiple-vendor-based O-RAN systems and for deploying AI models within them.} This absence points to a crucial need for innovation and development in this area, highlighting an opportunity for us to contribute to bridging this gap and advancing the field.
-Accordingly, we designed and implemented a multi-vendor cloud native open data architecture, which is designed to address the workflow presented in Fig.~\ref{fig:Work-efforts-triangle}.
+The authors of this paper have collaborated closely to address the challenges involved in developing AI/ML models within such heterogeneous O-RAN ecosystems.
+A significant gap has been identified: \textit{there is a lack of a supportive platform for managing data and running analytics across multi-vendor O-RAN systems, as well as for deploying AI models within them.} This gap highlights the need for a unified approach to data integration and AI enablement in operational networks.